When you make an assumption, what happens?

-The story goes like this: An economist and his friend are on a hike; dark clouds appear, and rain is certain.
+The story goes like this: An economist and his friend are hiking; dark clouds appear, and rain is certain.
 The friend says to the economist, “it looks like rain.”

 The economist looks at the dark sky and says, “well then, let’s assume we have an umbrella.”

-When you examine the economist’s remarks, it paints an obvious picture of how many people look at the future: in assumptions.
+Examining the economist’s remarks paints a clear picture of how many people look at the future: in assumptions.

-One of the biggest abusers of future assumptions are the companies that provide a specific retirement product: Variable Annuities.
+One of the biggest abusers of future assumptions is the companies that provide a specific retirement product: Variable Annuities.

 Unlike annuities provided by insurance companies and sold as insurance products, Variable Annuities are securities sold via a prospectus by security salespeople.

 The assumptions Variable Annuities use are hidden behind guarantees.
 How can a company offer guarantees and then use assumptions?
 It is accomplished link this: The Variable Annuity provides a guaranteed annual rate on all deposits IF the annuity owner uses the funds for income as specified by the contact.
 Often the guaranteed rate of interest offered could be as high as 6% compounded annually.
 Sounds too good to be true; it is true; they will happily guarantee you the interest rate on funds used for retirement income calculation.

 6% no problem.

 How are they able to offer such a high rate of interest?

 The annuity owner’s “income” account grows at 6%; at the time of retirement, the Variable Annuity company, via an actuary, price the actual payout based on the value of money, primarily the value of US Treasuries.